lokesh-mateti/jenkins_pipeline_for_devops/top_50_pipeline_examples.md

-Certainly!
 Here are 50 real-time Jenkins Declarative Pipeline scripts that cover a wide range of use cases and scenarios.
 Each script is tailored to perform specific tasks that are commonly encountered in CI/CD pipelines.

 ### Basic Pipelines